pub-calculator-io/amortization-calculator/readme.md

-# Amortization Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Amortization Calculator Widget for WordPress

 This amortization calculator will show you how much your monthly payments will be and the breakdown of your payments.
 You can also see a graph and a pie chart of your loan’s amortization.